 Build Community Health: The benefits of volunteerism to the county are obvious, but perhaps we overlook the benefits to the volunteer.
 One study found that, “Those who had volunteered at least 200 hours in the 12 months prior to baseline were less likely to develop hypertension”, and that, “Volunteering at least 200 hours was also associated with greater increases in psychological well-being and physical activity…” Volunteering can help folks in your community meet one another, bond over a common purpose, and establish connection, while boosting healthfulness.
 Understanding this, Loudoun County, Virginia maintains a Volunteer Section on its website to help folks connect.
 How can your county partner with its citizens and local institutions to engage volunteers and meet community goals?

-Please let us know if the information and examples we’ve shared today have been helpful to you, or if your county has an initiative that would fit in well with this post.
+Please let us know if the examples we’ve shared today have been helpful to you, or if your county has an initiative that would fit in well with this post.
 We’d love to hear about it!
 We hope you’ll follow along as we continue to examine the issues facing rural communities.

 VACo Contact: Angela Inglett